UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 We mitigate the effects of numerical instability by rounding to the nearest two decimal places.
 Different algorithms for calculating the geometric mean result in tiny differences in the result.
 Rounding to 2 decimal places hides small differences in geometric mean calculations.
 For example, if person A calculates the price request result as $7.53453USD and person B calculates the price request result as $7.53489USD, both will agree on $7.53USD.

 ## Implementation

+### Pre-cutoff
+For price requests made before the cutoff, (`1614470400` for `[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD]` and `1616889600` for `[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]`), use the same 2 hour TWAP calculation implementation from UMIP-22.

+1. The end TWAP timestamp equals the price request timestamp.
+2. The start TWAP timestamp is defined by the end TWAP timestamp minus the TWAP period (2 hours in this case).
+3. A single Uniswap/Balancer price is defined for each timestamp as the price that the ETH/uGAS pool returns at the end of the latest block whose timestamp is <= the timestamp that is queried for.
+4. The TWAP is an average of the prices for each timestamp between the start and end timestamps.
+Each price in this average will get an equal weight.
+5. As the token price will already implicitly be tracking the GASETH-1M-1M price, it should be left as returned without any scaling transformation.
+6. The final price should be returned with the synthetic token as the denominator of the price pair and should be submitted with 18 decimals.

+All prices for a 2 hour window should be from the same exchange.
+If a Uniswap pool has the highest volume for the past 2 hours, voters should use the Uniswap pool.
+If a Balancer pool has the highest volume for the past 2 hours, voters should use the Balancer pool.

+### Post-cutoff
+For price requests made after or on the cutoff, (`1614470400` for `[COMPUSDC-APR-TWAP-OR-30DAY-FEB28/USD]` and `1616889600` for `[COMPUSDC-APR-TWAP-OR-30DAY-MAR28/USD]`), use the below geometric mean calculation.

 This implementation works with the dataset from [Tendies Exchange public endpoint](https://cache.tendies.exchange/borrow_rate_per_block.json).
 To use it with other datasets, modify the `getBorrowRatePerBlock()` function.
 This implementation is updated as an [open source price feed script](https://github.com/evanmays/tendies-exchange/tree/master/indexer).